AztecProtocol/engineering-designs/in-progress/6973-refactor-base-contract-interaction.md

 > // REFACTOR: Having a `request` method with different semantics than the ones in the other
   // derived ContractInteractions is confusing.
 We should unify the flow of all ContractInteractions.

-Implementing this in the current API would be difficult

-The complexity in the current API is shown elsewhere

-Further, it is presently difficult to estimate the gas cost of a transaction.

 ### The old UML